How to Add Soft/Hard Subtitles and Remove Subtitles with HandBrake

 Table of Contents:

-Part 1: How to Add Soft or Hard Subtitles with HandBrake
+Part 1: How to Add Soft, Hard Subtitles or Captions with HandBrake

-HandBrake allows you to add both soft coded and hard coded subtitles.
+HandBrake allows you to add both soft coded and hard coded subtitles, as well as open captions (aka. hard code captions) and closed captions (saved as .srt file format).
 Soft subtitles means that the subtitles appear as separate selectable tracks and can be turned on or off.
-Hardcoded subtitles means that the subtitles are written on top of the image permanently and cannot be turned off.
+Yet, hardcoded subtitles are written onto the image permanently and cannot be turned off.

 Now let's download, install, and open HandBrake.
-Once done, follow our guide below to add subtitles to movie with HandBrake.
+Once done, follow our guide below to embed subtitles or captions to movie with HandBrake.

 - Soft subtitles are currently unsupported in the WebM container.